Storm (Marvel Comics): In other media

 Actress Halle Berry played Storm in the X-Men film series.

 Storm has made numerous appearances in other media.
 She appeared in seven live-action X-Men films produced by 20th Century Fox from 2000 to 2019.
 She is portrayed by actress Halle Berry in X-Men (2000), X2 (2003), X-Men: The Last Stand (2006), and X-Men: Days of Future Past (2014).
 A younger version of the character is portrayed by Alexandra Shipp in X-Men: Apocalypse (2016), Deadpool 2 (2018), and X-Men: Dark Phoenix (2019).
-In animation, she is voiced by Alison Sealy-Smith in X-Men: The Animated Series, X-Men '97, and What If ...? season 3.
+A version of Storm in the Marvel Cinematic Universe played by Maya Boyd will appear in the untitled MCU X-Men film (2028).
+In animation, the character is voiced by Iona Morris and Alison Sealy-Smith in X-Men: The Animated Series, X-Men '97, and What If ...? season 3.
 Other actresses voice the character in X-Men: Evolution and Wolverine and the X-Men.

 She has also been in a large number of video games: a guest appearance in Spider-Man: Web of Shadows and a playable character in every game in the X-Men Legends/Marvel: Ultimate Alliance/Marvel: Ultimate Alliance 2 series.